This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 The one very sobering reminder of Berlin’s dark history was when we visited the Sachsenhausen concentration camp.
 After Berlin we made a quick pit stop in Dresden, visiting the Semperoper Opera House.

 Prague was the city I fell in love with.
-I was awestruck by how beautiful that city is and how much more fun I had in Prague rather than Berlin.
-The food and beer in Prague was FAR BETTER than in Germany.
+I was awestruck by how beautiful that city is and how much more fun I had in Prague than Berlin.
+The food and beer in Prague were FAR BETTER than in Germany.
 I felt Prague had more to offer as there was more to do and see.
+I found Prague so much easier to get around; the cheap beer, stunning architecture, and nonstop energy made it so much better in my opinion.

 First thing we did was hit Charles Bridge, it’s beautiful!
 I do remember that Charles Bridge was packed in December with tourists.
 Considering that construction started in 1357 it’s no wonder why this attracts people from all over the world.
 A very short walk over the bridge you enter the Old Town Square (Staromestske namesti) and very much worth your time!